pierreyoda/o2r/README.md

 - Tiled Map batch rendering for better performance (one drawing call for each sprite type).

 ## History
-The original version (of which 0.7 is the latest iteration) was developped and released in 2010 and consists in two different programs : a launcher made with Qt 4 and the actual game made with SFML 2 and Micropather.
+The latest beta version (0.7) was released in 2010 and consists in two different programs : a launcher made with Qt 4 and the actual game made with SFML 2 and Micropather.
 You can download a Linux build or older versions of the game on the original [Sourceforge] project repository.
 All versions included (mostly 0.6 and 0.7), this game was downloaded more than 40 thousand times.

 I started a rewrite for 1.0 but wasn't able to finish it at the time.
 This version uses Qt 5 and SFML 2 in order to have a single game window.
 Note that this would most likely make a port to mobile platforms pretty straightforward.